 Children under the age of three cannot travel in a car that doesn’t have seat belts, or appropriate child restraints installed.
-Children up to 135cm tall (or 12 years old) must wear the correct child restraint.
-For example, a booster seat.
-If child restraints are not available in an instance, for example you are in a taxi, the children must use an adult seat belt.
+Children up to 135cm tall (or 12 years old) must wear the correct child restraint, such as a booster seat.
+If child restraints are not available in an instance, for example, you are in a taxi, the children must use an adult seat belt.
 If a seat belt is not available, children between 3 and 12 years old (or 135cm tall) may travel unrestrained.

 The driver is responsible for ensuring all passengers aged 12 and below comply with the rules.
 However, passengers aged 14 and above must take responsibility for their own safety.
 A fine of up to £500 can be given to a driver or passenger for violating the seat belt laws.
 Although it is more likely that the police will issue a fixed penalty notice, with a fine of £100.

-The definitive answer to our previous question is, everyone.
+The definitive answer to our previous question is: everyone must wear a seat belt.
 If seat belts/child restraints are fitted, they must be worn.

 Here are a few other exceptions: